ugjka/blast/README.md

 2023/07/08 23:53:07 setting av1transport URI and playing
 ```

-There's also a `-debug` and `-headers` flags if you want to inspect your DLNA device.
+There are also `-debug` and `-headers` flags if you want to inspect your DLNA device.
 Also, `-log` to inspect what parec and ffmpeg are doing.

 ### Non-interactive usage and extra flags